-Design components address the blurring of design patterns during implementation and maintenance, and suggest a more systematic approach to define, implement, and trace them within a component-based development cycle [13].
-Design components are reified design patterns, which according to [13] may be instantiated, specialized, alterated, adapted, assembled, provided, and generated, see Fig. 2-2.

-Collections of design components can be envisioned that provide solutions to various design problems based on role models.
+Design components address the blurring of design patterns during implementation and maintenance, and suggest a more systematic approach to define, implement, and trace them [11].
+Design components are reified design patterns, Collections of design components can be envisioned that provide solutions to design problems based on role models.
 These design components are to be reused in a compositional way.
 It is understood that they be adequately and systematically documented.
 With design components, design patterns constitute the foundation of software development.
 Design patterns are provided as tangible design components that are embedded in an incremental and iterative design process.
 Design composition provides the concepts and mechanisms which are necessary to make pattern-based software development more practical.